adolfintel/OpenLDAT/README.md

 We're still working on it, so come back later if you're interested :)

 ## License
-CCopyright (C) 2021 Federico Dossena
+Copyright (C) 2021 Federico Dossena

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by